Function on column in conditions

 Severity: Warning

-Wrapping a column in a function call inside a WHERE clause prevents PostgreSQL from using a plain B-tree index on that column.
-The planner sees the function output as an opaque expression — it can’t reason about its relationship to the stored index values — so it falls back to a sequential scan.
+Wrapping a column in a function call inside a WHERE clause or JOIN … ON condition prevents PostgreSQL from using a plain B-tree index on that column.
+The planner sees the function output as an opaque expression — it can’t reason about its relationship to the stored index values — so it falls back to a sequential scan (or, for joins, a hash/merge join instead of an index-driven nested loop).

-Section titled “Example”SELECT * FROM users WHERE lower(email) = 'alice@example.com';Even if an index exists on email, PostgreSQL can’t use it here because lower(email) is not the same expression the index was built on.
+Section titled “Examples”-- Function in WHERE — prevents index scan on email-- Function in JOIN ON — prevents nested-loop index lookup on source.some_dataSELECT *FROM source AS sINNER JOIN lookup AS l ON l.id = some_function(s.some_data);Even if an index exists on email or some_data, PostgreSQL can’t use it because the function output is not the same expression the index was built on.

 Why it happens